RuboCoping with legacy: Bring your Ruby code up to Standard

 Exclude: []

-Then, we replace the TODO config with the Strict config in our base .rubocop.yml
+Then, we place the Strict config right after the TODO config file in our base .rubocop.yml

 configuration file: